AkshatValse/Stanford-Data-Science/README.md

 Here are my Stanford data science projects that showcase my skills in the field.
 There are R markdown files and pdfs in this repo.
 PDFs are the best way to view my projects
-Rmd files are the best way to look at my code
+Rmd files are the best way to look at my code.

+These show foundational knowledge in statistics and an application of R skills.